PrathameshDhande22/Bloogo-App/README.md

   - Fixed Some Issue related to Profile Picture in Profile Component
   - Added the Share button to share the blog with various Social Media.
   - Fixed Upload Button Issue in Upload Thumbnail in Create New Blog Page.

-  -
+- **Day 19 - 6 August 2023**
+  - Added Estimated Reading Time for each Blogcard
+  - Implemented Edit Page will full Performance Support
+  - Reduced the Words per minute for Estimate Reading Time

-## Future Work :
+## Future Work/Updates :

 1. Google Login
 2. Dark Mode Feature
-3. Automate Blog Thumbnail
-4. Share On Socials

 ## Guide :